Permits & Regulations

 Here is what you can expect from our Planning and Development Services team over the coming weeks:

 ENHANCED DIGITAL ACCESS

-We will continue our high-quality commitment to client service by being available via email, video conference or phone.
+We will continue our high-quality commitment to client service by being available via email, video conference or phone and, if deemed necessary, for site visits, inspections or feature staking.
 For existing files, submissions can be made digitally – and there continue to be several options to make payments so please consult with your file contact.
 You can help us by prioritizing your business-critical needs, ensuring submissions are complete, on time and digital where possible, and by bearing with us as we adapt our business operations.
 General inquiries and new permit applications can continue to be directed via email to email@example.com.
 Please make arrangements with us beforehand if you will be dropping off paper files or applications to our Head Office.

 FILE STATUS COMMUNICATION

 As always, staff will continue to communicate with you.
 We will inform you on the status of our review and your application.
 We’ll also keep you up to date if there are any changes and when our office will re-open to the public.

 If you would like to report a violation or what may be unlawful activity you can contact one of our Regulations Officers.